Ahmedtawfiiiq/OS_labs/6842-lab2/README.md

 Writing a Shell Script to Backup a Directory
 ## Run using Makefile

-To run this script using Makefile run
+## To run this script using Makefile

 ```bash
   make run dir=? backupdir=? interval-secs=? max-backups=?